shambhavipriyam/covid_communityMH/index.md

 2. Calm – Take a deep breath [(video playlist)](https://www.youtube.com/watch?v=zilmlTO5i9Q&list=PLgdxvG3Ulbie6EIEToXVPV73_Zf2DiCLl).
 [Download app.](https://www.calm.com/)

 ### Grounding
-Imgine you are in a tree during a storm.
-Up at that hight it may be difficult for you to be safe.
+Imagine you are in a tree during a storm.
+Up at that height it may be difficult for you to be safe.
 It is much safer to be on the "ground". <br />

 By bringing our mind and our body back to the present moment, we can sometimes allow ourselves the space for our brain to slow down and feel a bit more centered, at least enough so we can let someone know what's going on or that we need help, or figure out what to do next.

-Here are some steps you can follow for grounding if you feeling intense emotions. <br />
+Here are some steps you can follow for grounding if you are feeling intense emotions. <br />
 From [The Growlery](http://www.tothegrowlery.com/blog/2017/4/18/six-different-types-of-grounding-exercises-for-anxiety-intense-emotions)

 <div align="center">